Welcome to Rosie's Place

 Women’s Craft Cooperative

 We help guests stabilize their living situation by offering those who are newly-housed long-term support and assistance through monthly visits to their homes.
 We also recruit Friendly Visitors to engage women at home and we bring needed items and resources to women not yet ready to come indoors through our Outreach Van.
+We also connect with women in the community at the Franklin Field housing development and four Boston public schools.

 Self-Advocacy gives poor women the necessary tools, information and encouragement to help them be more able to make informed decisions, to become more in control of their choices and lives and ultimately to be their own best advocate.